 An efficient patient journey mapping is the key to improving the quality of patient care.
 Many healthcare providers face the challenge of budget constraints, limited resources, and having too many priorities to handle at the same time.
 With this combination of pressure and stress, streamlining workflows and increasing efficiencies, while also enhancing the quality of care become extremely important to maintain a positive patient experience.

-Patient journey mapping is a process that can help care providers to achieve all these things.
-In this article, we will dive deeper into the benefits of patient journey mapping, and show how it can be useful for all stakeholders.
+Patient journey mapping is a process that can help care providers achieve all these things.
+In this article, we will dive deeper into the benefits of patient journey mapping and show how it can be useful for all stakeholders.

 What is patient journey mapping?

-A patient journey map (also known as healthcare customer journey map) is a blueprint of all the touchpoints a patient goes through in their care journey in a healthcare facility.
+A patient journey map, also known as a healthcare customer journey map, is a blueprint of all the stages, referred to as touchpoints, a patient goes through in their patient journey in a healthcare facility.
 This includes all the touchpoints pre-, during, and post-visit.

 Patient journey mapping is a way to visualize and get an overview of patient experience during their entire care journey.
-This allows healthcare providers to reconfigure their approach to the treatment and care, seen from the patient's point of view.
+This allows healthcare providers to reconfigure their approach to treatment and care, seen from the patient's point of view.
 Through patient journey mapping, a healthcare provider can identify pain points, and potential blind spots, and work on the solutions to these problems.
 Additionally, this also provides an opportunity to find improvements that can be made, as well as discover opportunities for innovation.

 What is the purpose of patient journey mapping?

 Patient journey mapping gives insights into the patient experiences during their care journey in a healthcare facility.
-It gives an overview of the patient flow in general, and also detailed insights into each touchpoint during their journey.
-For the care providers, these insights are invaluable for creating create strategies to improve the quality of care, increase efficiency, and improve patient satisfaction.
+It gives an overview of the patient flow in general, and also detailed insights into each touchpoint during their patient journey.
+For the care providers, these insights are invaluable for creating strategies to improve the quality of care, increase efficiency, and improve patient experience and satisfaction.

 What are the touchpoints in patient journey mapping?